Felony Criminal Possession of a Firearm Attorney in Troy, Michigan

 Michigan is no different.
 It has several statutes on the books that make it a crime to manufacture, sell, transfer, distribute, possess or use several types of firearms.
 It can also be a felony to possess or use a legally obtained firearm in the commission of a crime.

-If you find yourself being investigated for, or charged with, criminal possession of a firearm in or around Troy, Michigan, contact me immediately at the Redmond Law Group.
+If you find yourself being investigated for, or charged with, criminal possession of a firearm in or around Troy, Michigan, contact me immediately at the Law Offices of Barton Morris.

 I am a gun rights attorney familiar with all of Michigan’s firearms statutes and requirements and will help you understand and exercise all of your rights under the law.
 My firm also proudly serves clients throughout the counties of Macomb and Oakland, Michigan.